adamzopcsak/seleniumeasy-katalon/README.md

 ## Manual test cases

 As the aim of the project is only learning Katalon Studio, manual test cases haven't been implemented.

+## Reports and logs

+The first couple of reports and logs were pushed to this repository, so I can evaluate them in the future.